VoxleOne/SpinStep/docs/02-architecture.md

    - `QuaternionDepthIterator` for continuous, fixed-step traversal
    - `DiscreteQuaternionIterator` for group/grid-based traversal
 3. **Configure Parameters:** Set the rotation step, angle threshold, and/or discrete orientation set.
-4. **Traverse:** Iterate over nodes as needed for your application—search, planning, generation, etc.
+4. **Traverse:** Iterate over nodes as needed for your application (search, planning, generation, etc).

 ---